f4exb/sdrangel/plugins/channeltx/modwfm/readme.md

 <h4>15.2: Audio file loop</h4>

-Autio replay file at the end
+Audio replay file at the end

 <h4>15.3: Play/pause file play</h4>

 Toggle play/pause file play.
-When paused the slider below (17) can be used to randomly set the position in the file when re-starting.
+When paused the slider below (18) can be used to randomly set the position in the file when re-starting.

 <h3>16: Play file current position</h3>